GLOSSO · THE BLOCKER THAT TEACHES

 Stop negotiating with yourself.
 Start earning your scroll.

-Install Glosso on the App Store, start your 7-day free trial, pick the apps you want to block, and your next Instagram session begins with a vocabulary win.
+Install Glosso free on the App Store, pick the apps you want to block, and your next Instagram session begins with a vocabulary win.

-Start your 7-day free trial7-day free trial • No ads • Uses Apple Screen Time API
+Free · No ads · Uses Apple Screen Time API